-'''

-Execute(action, [strfunction, varlist]),

-env.Execute(action, [strfunction, varlist])
+Execute(action, [strfunction, varlist]) env.Execute(action, [strfunction, varlist])

-'''

 Executes an Action object.
-The specified action may be an Action object (see manpage section "Action Objects" for a complete explanation of the arguments and behavior), or it may be a command-line string, list of commands, or executable Python function, each of which will be converted into an Action object and then executed.
+The specified action may be an Action object (see manpage section "Action Objects" for an explanation of behavior), or it may be a command-line string, list of commands, or executable Python function, each of which will be converted into an Action object and then executed.
+Any additional arguments to Execute (strfunction, varlist) are passed on to the Action factory function which actually creates the Action object.
 The exit value of the command or return value of the Python function will be returned.

-Note that scons will print an error message if the executed action fails--that is, exits with or returns a non-zero value. scons will not, however, automatically terminate the build if the specified action fails.
+Note that scons will print an error message if the executed action fails-that is, exits with or returns a non-zero value. scons will not, however, automatically terminate the build if the specified action fails.
 If you want the build to stop in response to a failed Execute call, you must explicitly check for a non-zero return value: